sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 * Create an experiment
 * Edit and adjust experiment settings
 * View the leaderboard and other settings
-* Deploy models to Oracle Machine Learning Services
+* Deploy a model to Oracle Machine Learning Services
-* View Oracle Machine Learning Models menu with deployed metadata and endpoint JSON
+* View Oracle Machine Learning Models menu with deployed metadata and REST endpoint
 * Create a notebook for the top model
 * View generated notebook and individual paragraphs